BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-hybrid-semantic-ranking.md

         return """Use the AI Search to return documents that have been indexed, that might be relevant for a piece of text to aid understanding.
 Documents ingested here could be relevant to anything, so AI Search should always be used.
 Always provide references to any documents you use."""
 ```

-Basic prompt engineering is used to force the LLM to always use AI Search; without this, the LLM may decide to skip it if it is not considered relevant.
+Basic prompt engineering is used to guide the LLM to always use AI Search; without this, the LLM may decide to skip it if it is not considered relevant.
 Unlike the SQL DB example, the LLM doesn't know the structure of the documents, or the type of data that is stored here, so it should always consider it in our example.

 ### 5. AI Search Query Function

-To implement the Semantic Ranking Search, a function is added to the plugin as follows.
-The search is against the specified Semantic Config; you can experiment with different configs to improve relevancy.
+To implement the Hybrid Semantic Ranking Search, a function is added to the plugin as follows.
+The search is against the specified Semantic Config and the search vectors; you can experiment with different configs to improve relevancy.
+Here, [embedded vectorisation](https://learn.microsoft.com/en-gb/azure/search/vector-search-how-to-configure-vectorizer) is used to allow AI Search to automatically run the vectorisation for you; this reduces complexity in your API calls and makes it easier to setup searches.
+Instead of passing a set of vectors, we pass the text to vectorise and AI Search handles the rest.

+*At the time of writing embedded vectorisation is still in preview within the SDK.
+Version **11.6.0b3** is used in this plugin.*

 Returning the data in a dictionary format, allows the LLM to understand the different fields, and extract the relevant ones to fulfill the user request.

 ```python
 @kernel_function(